AlexTereshenkov/lgtmapidemoyaml/README.md

 # lgtmapidemoyaml
-LGTM API demo repository with YAML configuration file
+LGTM API demo repository that should be added to LGTM with a YAML configuration file